cwismif/cistek/dev-sec-ops.md

 #### Pre-commit hooks

-Run on every developer machine and allows scripts to run that identify problems before a commit (eg. regex that matches a string that looks like a secret\!)
+Run on every developer machine and allows scripts to run that identify problems before a commit (eg. regex that matches a string that looks like a secret!)

 #### Build workflows perform

 SAST the analysis of source and compiled code.
 DAST is analysis of vulnerabilities in an application while it is being executed.
 SCA where open-source dependencies are queried against vulnerability databases.
 Container image security scans analyse the container image using CVE and NST databases to identify vulnerabilities.
 Tooling includes: SonarQube, Snyk, Checkmarx, Black Duck, JFrog

-#### SEIM
+#### SIEM - Security Information and Event Management

-In production, SEIM, the real time analysis of application logs to identify attacks and trigger alerts.
-Tooling includes: DataDog, Splunk, Elastic Security \- all of which ingest log events generally.
+In production, SIEM, the real time analysis of application logs to identify attacks and trigger alerts.
+Tooling includes: DataDog, Splunk, Elastic Security - all of which ingest log events generally.
 There are plenty of other tools.

-#### RASP
+#### RASP - Runtime Application Self-Protection

 Looks very promising as it operates by monitoring the runtime application and prevents malicious code from executing.
 Some features suggest even zero-day attacks can be protected against.